ramparvathaneni1/final-review/README.md

 ### GET All Todos

-The next test we'll write is the GET all route.
-Add the following code to the index.test.js under the previous test that'll check the status of the GET route.
-If the status is 200, that means the call was successful.
+The next test we'll write is the `GET /api/todos` route.
+If the response status is 200, that means the call was successful.
 We'll then check to see if the length of the response payload is greater than zero.
-Once you've added the code, run `npm run test` in the terminal.

 ```javascript
 // GET all todos